On 1 May 2026, the ground rules of lettings changed.

 Checks run in order

-A person approves every gate
+A person approves every decision

 Decisions, sends and exceptions wait for your team, and the log records who.